Alabama Family Lawyer & High-Asset Divorce Attorney Serving Calhoun County & Beyond

 Helping Alabama Residents Protect Their Rights During Divorce

-If a marriage has deteriorated to the point where communication is virtually impossible, Warren Freeman Attorney at Law will assist you in protecting your rights and assets during a contested divorce.
-We know how emotionally taxing a divorce can be — especially contested divorce — and we do everything in our power to insulate our client’s loved ones from emotional and familial fallout.
+If a marriage has deteriorated to the point where communication is virtually impossible.
+Warren Freeman Attorney at Law will assist you in protecting your rights and assets during a contested divorce.
+We know how emotionally taxing a divorce can be, especially contested divorce.
+We always do everything in our power to insulate our client’s loved ones from emotional and familial fallout.

-In order to file an uncontested divorce in the state of Alabama, one or more of the following grounds must be met:
+In order to file an uncontested divorce in the state of Alabama, one must meet at least one of the following grounds:

 - Sentences to prison for at least seven years